up42/docs/source/up42-blocks/data/meteomatics.rst

   <https://www.giss.nasa.gov/tools/panoply/>`_ or using `Ncview
   <http://cirrus.ucsd.edu/~pierce/software/ncview/quick_intro.html>`_.
 Alternatively
-  you can use the :ref:`NetCDF conversion <netcdf-conversion-block>` block to obtain a a GeoTIFF.
+  you can use the :ref:`NetCDF conversion <netcdf-conversion-block>` block to obtain a GeoTIFF.

 Example queries
 ---------------